OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_animate-shape.md

 ## Bit of animation, and how to control this mess

-You're controling the color, true, but it's not dynamic.
+You're controlling the color, true, but it's not dynamic.
 Not yet.
 For that, we hav two options: either animate it, or let you control it.
 Lucky you, we'll see both.

 First, let's animate it.
 For that we'll use the current time to change the color. `Date.now()` gives us then umber of milliseconds since ... a long time ago (since when? well, the UNIX epoch, it being 1/1/1970).
 But what matters for us is that it'll grow as time pass, making it a nice counter to use.
-Then a bit of trigonnometry (don't flee!) and we're all set.
+Then a bit of trigonometry (don't flee!) and we're all set.

 ~~~ html